-AMT2164 Aircraft Turbine Engine Accident and Incident Analysis cause factors, identification and analysis of compressor, turbine and bearing failures, identification of in-flight and postimpact fires, and estimation of engine power at impact.
+AMT2164 Aircraft Turbine Engine Accident and Incident Analysis

+Turbine engine construction and design differences required for accident and incident investigation and analysis of engine accessory failures.
+Includes fuel and oil system contamination, compressor and turbine section damage and failure, material failure, accident cause factors, identification and analysis of compressor, turbine and bearing failures, identification of in-flight and postimpact fires, and estimation of engine power at impact.
 (May be repeated for credit on various aircraft-AF A&P program applicable course.)